mpanighetti/dnd5e-allergies/README.md

 # Allergies

-A 5e rules supplement for allergies both magical and mundane.
+A 5e homebrew rules supplement for allergies both magical and mundane.

 ## Resources